Baylor's Summer of Discovery is making it easy for incoming Baylor students to get a jump start on classes this summer with discounted online courses.

 Keep in mind that if you choose to do Baylor Line Camp (which we highly recommend), you must choose an alternating summer session for Summer of Discovery classes.

-- As a part of the Summer of Discovery program, courses are discounted from regular tuition, and students receive greater discounts as the number of classes taken increases.
+- As a part of the Summer of Discovery program, courses are discounted from regular tuition.
+Summer 2024 pricing coming soon!

-- After receiving your Baylor acceptance, students interested in Summer of Discovery will login to their goBAYLOR account and change their entry term to Summer 2023.
-The deadline to change your entry term is Friday, April 21, 2023.
+- After receiving your Baylor acceptance, students interested in Summer of Discovery will login to their goBAYLOR account and change their entry term to Summer 2024.

 - Please keep in mind that any courses you might take this summer will be part of your college transcript and will count toward your cumulative GPA, so make sure you're prepared for however many hours you decide to take.